Smoothed Analysis of Learning from Positive Samples

-\paragraph{Roadmap.} In the next section (\cref{sec:intro:PIU}), we give a more precise formulation of PIU learning and then provide an informal statement of our main result in \cref{sec:informal}.
-Followed, in \cref{sec:intro:application}, by informal statements of applications that we highlighted above.
+\paragraph{Roadmap.} In \cref{sec:intro:PIU}, we give a more precise formulation of the smoothed model and then provide an informal statement of our main results in \cref{sec:informal}.
+This is followed in \cref{sec:intro:application} by informal statements of applications and generalizations that we highlighted above.
 Next, we overview the key ideas in our proof in \cref{sec:technicalOverview}.
-Finally, we discuss some real-world applications of PIU Learning, open problems, and additional related work in \cref{sec:intro:realWorldApplications,sec:intro:takeawaysOpenProblems,sec:intro:relatedWorks} respectively.
+Finally, we discuss some real-world applications where positive-only learning arises but $\cD$ is not exactly known (\cref{sec:intro:realWorldApplications}), open problems (\cref{sec:intro:takeawaysOpenProblems}), and additional related work (\cref{sec:intro:relatedWorks}).